 Realtek, based in Taiwan, is known to a large number of PC users for its network (Ethernet) and wireless (WiFi) interface controllers, as well as AC97 сodec chips.
-However, Realtek has processors not just for use in PCs, but also for various applications in the field of network equipment and media centers.
-Promwad is the only electronics design house in the CIS countries, which partners with Realtek in the field of advanced development and support for Russian-speaking customers
+However, Realtek has processors not just for use in PCs, but also for various applications in the field of network equipment and media centres.
+Promwad partners with Realtek and provides tech support for its customers.

 Distinctive features of this line:

 - MIPS processor core with a frequency of 400 MHz to 1 GHz

 - DSP core for handling VoIP voice traffic with support for G.711, G723, G729 and G722

 - Support for PCM / I2S interfaces for connecting SLIC-analog telephony modules